How does Pixel by LabCorp work?

 To prepare the Unistik lancet, twist the pink cap 3-4 times to remove.
 Do not pull the cap out as that will trigger the lancet.
 Position the lancet tip against the rounded side edge of your finger and then press down.
 This will activate the needle.

-What should I do if I need additional supplies?
+What should I do if I close my blood collection device before adding my sample?